daidahao/Database-Principles-Notes/midterm.md

 > Oracle and DB2 both support subqueries returning several columns (SQLite also now).

-> SQL Server and PostgreSQL both support the same older-join type of syntax allowing to join the updated table to the one from which we are gerng data.
+> SQL Server and PostgreSQL both support the same older-join type of syntax allowing to join the updated table to the one from which we are getting data.

 > MySQL allows a join with the newer syntax.